By, Shannon Braasch, MA Director of Business Development & Alumni Services

 - Join a support group

 - Be intentional with social media

 - Understand how social media influences and impacts your day to day and make adjustments where needed – block accounts, limit your use, be curious about its purpose for you

 - If you are feeling unsafe and need support, reach out to the 988 Lifeline

 There are many ways to create change.
 Maybe it is practicing compassion for yourself and/or others, or actively holding space for and learning more about the direct ties of body liberation, social justice, and eating disorders.
 Maybe you will get involved with a non-profit that aligns with you.
 We want to know what ideas you have that can help create change for eating disorders!

-Remember, change is hard, recovery is hard, and— it is so worth it.
+Remember, change is hard, recovery is hard, and – it is so worth it.
 If you or someone you know are struggling and needing support, please reach out to our intake team who will help navigate the next steps along the recovery journey.
-Call today, 844-573-2766.
+Call us today at 844-573-2766.